 SERIES 2 - Spring 2022 - ELSIconversations with the Ancestry and Diversity Working Group (ADWG) of ClinGen

 Save the dates and register below!
 All sessions will be held 9-10am PT/12-1pm ET.
 Please note: the recordings will not be played at the networking events and should be watched in advance.
-We will update this page with resources and videos as we move closer to each session.

 - The initial ADWG ELSIconversations are comprised of a series of three events on population descriptors (e.g., race, ethnicity, and/or ancestry) on clinical genetics laboratory requisition forms.